-Adeline Mueller (pronouns: she/her/hers) is a music historian specializing in Mozart and eighteenth-century opera, ballet, and art song, particularly in German-speaking Europe.
+Adeline Mueller is a music historian specializing in Mozart and eighteenth-century vocal and theatrical music, particularly in German-speaking Europe.
 Her research interests include music and childhood, marginalized composers, early musical ethnography, and silent film music.
-She has published articles on Mozart in the journals Eighteenth-Century Music (2013) and Opera Quarterly (2013), and guest edited an issue of Opera Quarterly (2012) on Mozart’s Singspiel The Magic Flute.
+She has published articles in the journals Opera Quarterly, Eighteenth-Century Music, and Frontiers in Communication.
 Mueller also contributed chapters to the edited volumes Mozart in Context (Cambridge, 2019), The Works of Monsieur Noverre Translated from the French: Noverre, His Circle, and the English Lettres sur la danse (Pendragon, 2015), and Wagner and Cinema (Indiana, 2010).

 Mueller's book, Mozart and the Mediation of Childhood, examines Mozart’s role in the social and cultural construction of childhood during the Austrian Enlightenment, using evidence from his early career, his compositions for the young, early biographies, and posthumous (including spurious) music prints.
-She is also contributing a chapter to the forthcoming Cambridge Companion to The Magic Flute (2022).
+She is also contributing chapters to the forthcoming Cambridge Companion to The Magic Flute and Cambridge History of German Opera to 1820.
+Her current book project, Touching Melodies: Music, Print, and Blind Education in German-Speaking Europe, 1780-1840, argues for the centrality of music and music education in the numerous institutes for the blind founded in the decades before Braille, especially Vienna and Berlin.
+These institutes, their music curricula and performances, and the tools and media through which their music was circulated, constituted a turning point in the cultural history of disability and special education in Europe.

 Mueller has presented papers at such conferences as the American Musicological Society, the Mozart Society of America, and the American and British Societies for Eighteenth-Century Studies.
 Previous academic appointments include Brown University (Visiting Assistant Professor, 2014-15) and New College, University of Oxford (Weston Junior Research Fellow in Music, 2011-14).